Why German Shepherds Jump Over Fences: 5 Reasons & How to Stop It

 3. Mental and Physical Stimulation

 German Shepherds need plenty of physical and mental stimulation to stay happy and healthy.
-If your pet is lacking in either, he’ll try and find his own fun, including jumping the fence.
+If your pet is lacking in either, they’ll try and find their own fun, including jumping the fence.
 Exercise your dog for at least an hour per day.
 If you work a lot, hire a dog walker or enroll your pup in a doggy daycare.
-Provide him with interactive and challenging toys, such as puppy puzzles.
-If he has tons of engagement at home, your pet won’t go looking for it on the other side of the fence.
+Provide them with interactive and challenging toys, such as puppy puzzles.
+If they have tons of engagement at home, your pet won’t go looking for it on the other side of the fence.

 If you have a chain-link fence, install panels to restrict your German Shepherd’s view.
 Sometimes your dog’s reason for jumping the fence is as simple as wanting to chase an animal or person on the other side.
 If you block the view, you’ll also block out any temptations.